 - Providing proof that you are receiving monthly cash assistance from TANF/CalWORKs, SSI/SSP or General Assistance (or, if a dependent student, your parent(s) receive this assistance) or

-- Establishing that your income (or your parent's income, if you are a dependent student) was within set income standards for the BOGW or
+- Establishing that your income (or your parent's income, if you are a dependent student) was within set income standards for the CCPG or

-- Completing a FAFSA (Free Application for Federal Student Aid) at OC and have remaining "financial need" or
+- Completing a FAFSA (Free Application for Federal Student Aid) at Oxnard College and have remaining financial need or

 How do I apply?

-Academic - Sustain a GPA of 2.0 or higher
+Academic - Sustain a grade-point average (GPA) of 2.0 or higher

-If your cumulative GPA falls below 2.0 for two consecutive primary terms (fall/spring semesters), you may lose your fee waiver eligibility.
+If your cumulative GPA drops below 2.0 for two consecutive primary terms (Fall/Spring), you may lose eligibility.